 Cost overruns on the F-35 Joint Strike Fighter and other projects, as well as continued criticism about inadequate levels of procurement spending, are expected to be major issues during the up-coming military budget debate in the U.S. Congress.
 Although the White House is slated to submit to Congress its Fiscal 2005 defense budget only next week, congressional representatives have already determined areas of concern.
 While defense spending has increased in recent years, Senate Armed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Joint Strike Fighter, Other Issues Loom in Congressional Budget Debate".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Joint Strike Fighter, Other Issues Loom in Congressional Budget Debate".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.